mighty-gerbils/gerbil/doc/reference/misc.md

 ```

 Signals to *c* that the current thread's computation is complete.
 All other
-waiting threads will be notified and receive the result *val*.
+waiting threads will be notified and receive *val* as the result.

 Calling `completion-post!` on an already completed *c* will raise an error.